timLP79/bin-lookup-javascript/README.md

 ### Changing Colors

 The tool uses CSS variables for theming.
-Edit these in the `:root` section:
+Edit these in `styles.css` at the `:root` section:

 ```css
 :root {